Real estate 11 min read

 A common mistake: joint tenancy with an adult child

-We see this regularly: a parent puts an adult child on title in joint tenancy, often with the goal of “avoiding probate” on the parent’s death.
-The reasoning is that on the parent’s death, the home will pass to the child automatically, without probate, and probate fees will be saved.
+We see this regularly: a parent puts an adult child on title in joint tenancy, aiming to “avoid probate” on the parent’s death.
+The execution often goes badly.

 What we do on title decisions